MarkGuuuu/PasswordStrengthChecker/README.md

 ### Requirements
 - Java Development Kit (JDK) 8 or higher
 - IntelliJ IDEA or Eclipse IDE
-- might require to have git or github desktop on your computer
+- might require to have git or GitHub desktop on your computer

 ### How to Run